XJ-Ong/G5MT/README.md

     <h1>G5MT</h1>
 </div>

-A personal project built for fun and for my own personal use
+A personal project built for fun and for my own personal use.

 Grade 5 Musical Terms: An Application for you to practice all necessary musical terms to prepare for ABRSM Grade 5 Theoretical Exam.